saeidalz13/backend-theory/security/jwt_paseto.md

     - use symmetric-key cryptography
     - same key is used for both encryption and decryption
     - suitable for server side session management
+    - these are simple

+You have a json to transmit
+you have a secret key
+=> you will create a local paseto with these two

+one key to both encrypt and decrypt

 - Public
     - involved a public key and private key
     - public for encryption and private for decryption
+    - These are not encrypted
+    - complicated
+    - asymmetric

+one private and one public key